-All children, including disabled children and those with special educational needs, benefit from good quality teaching.
-The staff team is experienced and demonstrates a clear understanding of how children learn and develop.
-Staff support children well to develop an understanding of technology, as they freely use the tablet computers.
+The staff team is well qualified and experienced and demonstrates a clear understanding of how children learn and develop.
+Staff support children well to develop an understanding of technology and they freely use interactive toys.
 Children play creatively in the sand.
-They experiment with making marks and talk about the pictures of their local environment, accessing additional resources to facilitate their play.
+They experiment with adding sand to the water, observe changes in textures and talk about the bottom of the sea.
 Parents are made aware of children's achievements on a daily basis.
 They receive a summary report each term which details the next steps for individual children.
-Staff provide very good support for parents to continue children's learning at home, and parents comment that they feel, 'Empowered'.
-Children's communication and language skills are extremely well supported.
-Staff are inventive in increasing children's awareness and understanding of books through everyday activities, such as recipe books in the home corner and construction books with blocks.
+Staff provide very good support for parents to continue children's learning at home and parents comment that they feel empowered.
+Children's communication and language skills are extremely well-supported.
+Staff are inventive in increasing children's awareness and understanding of books in all activities, such as books in the home corner and construction books with blocks.
+Children delight in reading the story to the whole group at group time and children respond enthusiastically.